dmitru/console-log-img/README.md

 # What is it

-**Tiny library to print images to browser console.**
-**Think `console.log` but for images!**
+It extends `window.console` to allow you print Canvases and images from various sources.

 [VIEW DEMO](https://codesandbox.io/s/console-log-img-test-bti64)

 ### Use-cases

-- to make development and debugging of canvas or image-based apps and algorithms easier and more enjoyable.
-- to show console banners, e.g. for hiring or prevent social engineering fraud.
-- for fun!
-Really, who doesn't like images in the console? 😃
+To help develop visual algorithms: generative design and art, image processing, etc.

-This library extends the global `console` object with a new method:
+This library extends the global `console` object with a new method to print an image from one of the many supported sources:

 ```typescript
 console.img(